-Thomas (INGO) has observed that the effective personal buy-in of senior management staff and gatekeepers is decisive for the successful implementation of the collective approach to risks in humanitarian action.
+Thomas (INGO) has observed that the effective personal buy-in of senior management staff and gatekeepers is decisive for the successful implementaThe application of equitable partnership approaches depends on organisational culture and personal attitudes, especially of senior management staff tion of the collective approach to risks in humanitarian action.
 They determine whether and how a policy trickles down the organisational structures to the country and field levels (LNGO, Mursalin; LNGO, Henry).